AhmeddEmad7/Fourier_Transform_Image_Processing_Mixer/README.md

 - ### Real-time Jam
   The mixing process involves an ifft groove, and a progress bar keeps you in the loop.
 Interrupt the beat with a new mixing request?
 No problem, we cancel the previous operation intelligently.

-## Getting Started

-To embark on your image mixing journey with VisualMystique Mixer, follow the steps outlined below

-## Demo

-Curious to see the magic in action?
-Watch our demo video and experience the transformative power of our Mixer.

 ## Contributors